gsriram24/portfolio-gatsby/README.md

 ## Introduction

 This is the official open source repository of my website.
-It is build on the latest technologies, trying to put together as much of what I have learnt over the years intro practice.
+It is built on the latest technologies, trying to put together as much of what I have learnt over the years intro practice.

 The website features a variety of tidbits from across the web, from how the server is set up to the animations on the page.
 This README.md serves as a feature list as to what all has made this website special, and a proof of source for anyone else to fork and work on their own version of the website (with due credits, of course).